 The Michelin awards are still the most prized by restaurants worldwide.
 Here's our full list of every Michelin starred restaurant in London as well as how much a set-lunch will cost in case you're looking to do Michelin-starred dining on a budget.

 Alain Ducasse is one of France's most celebrated chefs and he's done pretty well over here too.
-This restaurant at The Dorchester hotel, serving up fine French food, is one of only three restaurants in London to be awarded three Michelin stars.
+This restaurant at The Dorchester hotel, serving up fine French food, is one of a few restaurants in London to be awarded three Michelin stars.

 This is Gordon Ramsay's flagship restaurant on Hospital Road.
 Since Clare Smyth's departure, Matt Abé is the man in the kitchen here, in charge of retaining Gordon's three stars.

 Pierre Gagnaire's uber chic Mayfair restaurant is certainly for special occasions - it's one of the most expensive meals in town.
 There are multiple dining rooms within the building, all with very different looks and menus.
 There are also incredibly instagrammable loos.

 This Michelin starred Chinese restaurant is the flagship for Andrew Wong (who is also behind Kym's in the City).
 In a pared-back room, the menu travels the broad spectrum of Chinese cooking and has a lunchtime dim sum menu that's absolutely worth crossing town for.

 Originally at Hibiscus, Claude Bosi's home is now at the classic Bibendum building.
 Being in the Michelin building seems a very good fit for Bosi whose fine-dining French style has already won him two stars.
 He's also in charge of the downstairs seafood restaurant.